Staniforth Smith: Personal life

-After retiring from government service in 1930, he took up farming at Kulikup, Western Australia, where he died in 1934.
+After retiring from government service in 1930, Smith took up farming at Kulikup, Western Australia.
+He died in Perth on 14 January 1934, aged 64, due to "chronic nephritis, uraemia and myocarditis".

 Memory

 The Staniforth mountain range is named after him due to role he played in the passing of the Papua Act 1905 which saw the transfer of the territory of Papua from Britain to Australia.